Showing posts with label Roger de Moulins. Show all posts

 Roger de Moulins

 Roger de Moulins was not known to history until 1177 when he became Grandmaster of the Knights Hospitaller.
-His chief concern seemed to be urging King Baldwin IV of Jerusalem to be aggressive in their war with Saladin.
+His chief concern seemed to be urging King Baldwin IV of Jerusalem to be aggressive in the war with Saladin.

 The full name of the Hospitallers was Order of Knights of the Hospital of Saint John of Jerusalem.
 They had founded a hospital for the care of the sick and wounded in Jerusalem in 1113.
 The Order's increasing involvement in military affairs made them well-known and powerful, but distracted them from their original purpose.
 Their second Grandmaster, Raymond de Puy, had started them on a more military bearing.